umair-mirza/git-notes/README.md

 ## Description

-Git Notes is a ReactJS based frontend CRUD application based on the Github Gists API.
+Git Notes is a ReactJS / Redux based frontend CRUD application based on the Github Gists API.
 The app allows you to view public notes (gists), create notes, edit notes and delete notes via the Github Gists API.

+It has the following features:

+* View Public Notes
+* Search Notes by Id or Description
+* View Logged in User Notes
+* Create Notes
+* Update / Edit Notes
+* Delete Notes

 ## Authors